-- 10.5.1 An Open Framework Competition may be used when the Treasurer, in consultation with the originating Commissioner, has determined it is appropriate to establish a Qualified Supplier Roster for Deliverables that are needed on a recurring basis. - 10.5.2 An Open Framework Competition is a form of Open Competition in which Suppliers are pre-screened based on the qualification criteria and evaluation process specified in the Bid Solicitation. - 10.5.3 Selected Suppliers will be invited to enter into a Master Framework Agreement that will include the terms of the Qualified Supplier Roster and the general terms and conditions that will govern any future work assignments. - 10.5.4 The Qualified Supplier Roster will be managed in accordance with the Master Framework Agreement and applicable procedure or protocols. - 10.5.5 A Qualified Supplier Roster does not result in any commitment by the City to purchase Deliverables from the Suppliers. - 10.5.6 As the need for the Deliverables arises, the City will select one or more of the Suppliers on the Qualified Supplier Roster in accordance with the process established in the Master Framework Agreement.
+- 10.5.1 An Open Framework Competition may be used when the Treasurer, in consultation with the originating Commissioner, has determined it is appropriate to establish a Qualified Supplier Roster for Deliverables that are needed on a recurring basis - 10.5.2 An Open Framework Competition is a form of Open Competition in which Suppliers are pre-screened based on the qualification criteria and evaluation process specified in the Bid Solicitation. - 10.5.3 Social Value considerations will be included as bid considerations in all relevant Open Framework Competitions, and they will account for 5% to 25% of the Bid evaluation. - 10.5.4 Selected Suppliers will be invited to enter into a Master Framework Agreement that will include the terms of the Qualified Supplier Roster and the general terms and conditions that will govern any future work assignments. - 10.5.5 The Qualified Supplier Roster will be managed in accordance with the Master Framework Agreement and applicable procedure or protocols. - 10.5.6 The Qualified Supplier Roster will be managed in accordance with the Master Framework Agreement and applicable procedure or protocols. - 10.5.7 A Qualified Supplier Roster does not result in any commitment by the City to purchase Deliverables from the Suppliers. - 10.5.8 As the need for the Deliverables arises, the City will select one or more of the Suppliers on the Qualified Supplier Roster in accordance with the process established in the Master Framework Agreement.